arvindmorwal/node-petclinic-rest/readme.md

 ```

 ### Data Prepopulation.
-Every time server is restarted, it will clear the old values in the database 'petclinic'
-and will prepopulate information of 'vets', 'pets', and 'visits' with some default values.
+On server start application will clear and prepopulate collections 'vets', 'pets', and 'visits' with default values.

 ### Notes
 - Exercise Difficulty:
   > Moderate
 - How did you feel about the exercise itself?
 (1 lowest, 10 highest—awesome way to assess coding ability)
   > 10
-How do you feel about coding an exercise as a step in the interview process?
+- How do you feel about coding an exercise as a step in the interview process?
 (1 lowest, 10 highest—awesome way to assess coding ability)
   > 10
-What would you change in the exercise and/or process?
+- What would you change in the exercise and/or process?
   > Some boilerplate code pre-created as a starter project.